Rep. Diana DeGette Suggests Donald Trump Sent 100 Ventilators To Colorado As ‘Political Favor’ To Cory Gardner

 “I think this thing that happened with Sen. Gardner and President Trump is very disturbing,” DeGette told CNN.
 “What is the process here?”

-DeGette went on to say that it appears Trump is basing his decision on how to distribute ventilators based on his own political leanings, sending them to allies while making the process difficult for others.
-A number of governors have complained about the bidding process for medical equipment that puts states in competition with one another and with the federal government, which has outbid states for many of the needed supplies.
+DeGette went on to say that it appears Trump is basing his decision on how to distribute ventilators on his own political leanings, sending them to allies while making the process difficult for others.
+A number of governors have complained about the bidding for medical equipment.
+It puts states in competition with one another and with the federal government, which has outbid states for many of the needed supplies.

 Earlier in the week, Colorado Governor Jared Polis complained that the federal government has made it nearly impossible for states to get the supplies they need.
-As Colorado Politics noted, he told CNN that the state of Colorado had a lead on ventilator manufacturer that would allow them to make a large order at a good price, but the Federal Emergency Management Administration came in and bought them up before the state could.
+As Colorado Politics noted, he told CNN that the state of Colorado had a lead on a ventilator manufacturer that would allow them to make a large order at a good price, but the Federal Emergency Management Administration came in and bought them up before the state could.

-But the report noted that Trump moved quickly after receiving a call from Gardner on Tuesday, tweeting the following day that the state would be receiving 100 ventilators from the federal stockpile.
-Gardner later released a statement touting the government’s decision to send ventilators.
+The report also noted that Trump moved quickly after receiving a call from Gardner on Tuesday, tweeting the following day that the state would be receiving 100 ventilators from the federal stockpile.
+The senator later released a statement touting the government’s decision to send ventilators.

 “The Governor has been searching for ventilators and FEMA has also been searching for ventilators.
 I talked to the President last night about the Colorado need for ventilators, and of course, I’m very thankful that he provided that last night,” Gardner said, via CNN.
 “We’re going to continue to work with the President for more and continue to meet Colorado’s needs, but I think it’s just a sign that we are fighting for Colorado.”